About

 Fractional differential equations generalize ODEs and PDEs to include derivative operators of non-integer order.
 The resulting operators are generally nonlocal and thus pose several challenges to conventional numerical approaches.

-Fractional PDEs appear in natural science applications featuring memory effects, e.g. photoacoustic imaging in medical physics.
+Fractional derivatives and closely related objects such as Riesz potentials appear in applications featuring memory effects, e.g. photoacoustic imaging in medical physics or in the continuous limit of classical particle swarms.

 Orthogonal polynomials can be used to accurately and efficiently approximate functions.